Fast Neutrino Flavor Conversion as Oscillations in a Quartic Potential: Fast oscillations in 4 beam model

 It is possible to analytically perform the integral in Eq.(\ref{action}), giving a closed expression for the adiabatic invariant $S$ in terms of $E(t)$ and $\mu(t)$.
 One can then compute an analytical expression for the time-dependent time-period $T_{\rm fast}(t)$, using

 As the expressions are unwieldy, and easily reproduced, we omit them here.
 In the bottom panel of Fig.\,\ref{fig6}, we show the time period computed analytically in this manner (blue dots), compared with the same measured from the numerical solutions of the EoMs (red dots).
 This is based on a single calibration between our analytical estimate of $T_{\rm fast}$ and the numerics that we used to identify $Q_z^{\rm max}=0.99\,Q_z(0)$ as the boundary where the slower terms become dominant.
-Subsequently, this agreement at different and changing $\mu$ understates that the agreement is not superfluous or accidental.
+Subsequently, this agreement at different and changing $\mu$ highlights that the agreement is not superfluous or accidental.

-The two other time scales, $T_{\rm onset}$ and $T_{\rm wait}$, are somewhat harder to estimate.
+The other two time scales, $T_{\rm onset}$ and $T_{\rm wait}$, are somewhat harder to estimate.
 We have checked numerically that all of them vary as $1/\mu$, as seen in Fig.\,\ref{fig5}.
 In addition, we find that $T_{\rm onset}$ depends logarithmically on the ``seed'' given in Eq.(\ref{4-modeQD1}).
 Solving Eq.(\ref{ModeQ1}) for $Q_z$, and determining $T_{\rm onset}$ by checking for small deviations of $Q_z$ from its initial value gives,

-which underestimates $T_{\rm onset}$, relative to the numerical value seen in Fig.\,\ref{fig2}, by approximately a factor of 2.
+which underestimates $T_{\rm onset}$ by approximately a factor of 2, relative to the numerical value seen in Fig.\,\ref{fig2}.
 For $T_{\rm wait}$ as well, we find numerically that it depends logarithmically on $\vartheta_0$ and $\w$.
 More detailed numerical evidence for these logarithmic dependences is presented in Appendix\,\ref{sec:App}.